pmndrs/react-three-fiber/readme.md

 React-three-fiber is a small React renderer for Threejs.
 Why, you might ask?
 React was made to drive complex tree structures, it makes just as much sense for Threejs as for the DOM.
 Building a dynamic scene graph becomes so much easier because you can break it up into declarative, re-usable components with clean, reactive semantics.
 This also opens up the ecosystem, you can now apply generic packages for state, animation, gestures and so on.

-#### Difference to react-three, react-three-renderer, react-three-renderer-fiber

-This is a small reconciler config with a few additions for interaction and hooks holding it all together.
-It does not know or care about Three internals, it uses heuristics for objects and attributes, so that we can get away without creating a strong dependency.
-Three is constantly changing, we don't want to rely on a specific version or chase their release cycle.
-This library works with version 1 as well as their latest.
-At the same time we don't want to alter any rules, if something works in Threejs in a specific way, it will be the same here.

 # What it looks like ...

 Copy the following into a project to get going.
 [Here's the same](https://codesandbox.io/s/rrppl0y8l4) running in a code sandbox.